ensembleanalytics/ensembleci/SETUP.md

 cp .env.example .env
 ```

-And set the values correctly using the keys saved earlier, replacing the values below.
+Edit the .env file and set the values correctly using the keys saved earlier, replacing the values below.
 You'll also need to set the publically accessible IP address of the server you are running on.

 ```
 SERVER_IP_ADDRESS=123.123.123.123